Dina-Adel-1302/ugarit/README.md

 ## metricbeat.yml / created keystores for the password and the http certificate
 ![](https://github.com/Dina-Adel-1302/ugarit/blob/007ead8b3387f42a8ac3c2c9a52bb353db55dc60/screen_shots/Screenshot%20from%202022-12-05%2012-21-40.png)

-## issue #1: nginx status is not configured, so i had to configure it manually.
+## issue #1: nginx status is not configured by default, so i had to configure it manually.
 ## nginx_status.conf in /etc/nginx/conf.d
 ![](https://github.com/Dina-Adel-1302/ugarit/blob/98d72fd5ba36edf3e2495886bcdcb04986e89689/screen_shots/Screenshot%20from%202022-12-07%2010-08-21.png)